Transformers Learn Low Sensitivity Functions: Investigations and Implications: Measuring Sensitivity beyond Boolean Data

-To determine if the tokens in $\Vsp$ or those in $\Vfr$ have a more significant impact on the predictions, we adapt the test set generation process by altering the second step in \cref{def:gen_data}: we sample the sparse tokens from $\Vsp^{-y}$ instead of $\Vsp^{y}$.
-If this modification leads to a noticeable change in prediction accuracy on the test set, it suggests that the model relies on the sparse feature(s) for its predictions.
+To determine if the tokens in $\Vsp$ or those in $\Vfr$ have a more significant impact on the model's predictions, we adapt the test set generation process by altering the second step in \cref{def:gen_data}: we sample the sparse tokens from $\Vsp^{-y}$ instead of $\Vsp^{y}$.
+If this modification leads to a noticeable drop in the test accuracy, it suggests that the model relies on the sparse feature(s) for its predictions.

-We consider two other metrics to see what tokens the model relies on and observe the role of the attention head and the linear predictor.
-We define three vectors,